ZaymonFC/Notes/NDC-2019/building-better-teams.md

 - Only list the absolute essentials in your required skills (2-4)

 ## Culture
-Breakdown peoples capabilities
+Breakdown people's capabilities

 Have transparency within the process of Salary Views.

-People shouldn't have to put their hands up and come to management / leadership:
+> People shouldn't have to put their hands up and come to management / leadership:

 - 1:1's
 - Career Progression
 - Salary Reviews
 - Process review and general feedback

-People don't feel wanted if they feel like it's on them to approach leadership about these things.
+**People don't feel wanted if they feel like it's on them to approach leadership about these things.**

 ## Leadership
 Vision           ->  Earns Followers